The curious paradox is that when I accept myself just as I am, then I can change."

 We generally suffer less when we come to accept our limitations.
 Good therapy helps us acknowledge our limits and mourn our losses.

 Many forces outside our control (e.g., economic, political, religious systems) limit our freedom and shape our sense of what is possible.
-Good therapy acknowledges the power of these forces in all of our lives, yet gently challenges us to change what is within our control.
+Good therapy acknowledges the power of these forces in all of our lives, yet challenges us to change what is within our control.

 Each therapy is as unique as the people involved.
 Good therapy may work toward short-term solutions for relief from suffering or toward longer-term substantial change and growth.
 The important thing is taking it at your pace.